jakubiszon/table2json/README.md

 });
 ```
 Some remarks:
- - the sqlserver you connect to should accept TCP/IP connections
+ - The sqlserver you connect to should accept TCP/IP connections.
- - if you use just a connction string or an object as above but without the `options` part, there will be a warning shown, despite the warning the program should run successfully
+ - If you use just a connection string or an object without the `options` part specified as above, there will be a warning shown.
+Despite the warning the program should run successfully.